rakki194/yipyap/docs/overlay-transitions.md

 ## Best Practices

-1. Always include both `overlay` and `display` in transitions for top-layer elements
-2. Use `@starting-style` to ensure smooth entry animations
-3. Keep transitions under 400ms for optimal user experience
+When implementing overlay transitions, it's essential to include both `overlay` and `display` properties in transitions for top-layer elements, and utilize `@starting-style` rules to ensure smooth entry animations.
+The transitions should be kept under 400ms to maintain an optimal user experience that feels responsive and natural.

-4. Consider adding backdrop transitions for modal elements
-5. Test transitions across different browsers due to experimental support
+For modal elements specifically, consider implementing backdrop transitions to enhance the visual hierarchy, and always test transitions across different browsers since overlay support is still experimental.
+Proper testing across browsers will help ensure a consistent experience for all users regardless of their browser choice.

 ## Browser Support